History of Chinese Buddhism: People's Republic of China (1949—present)

+At the founding of the People's Republic of China (PRC), Buddhism was the religion in China with the largest number of religious professionals and religious sites.

 Chinese Buddhist Association

 Unlike Catholicism and other branches of Christianity, there was no organization in China that embraced all monastics in China, nor even all monastics within the same sect.
 Traditionally each monastery was autonomous, with authority resting on each respective abbot.
 In 1953, the Chinese Buddhist Association was established at a meeting with 121 delegates in Beijing.
 The meeting also elected a chairman, 4 honorary chairmen, 7 vice-chairmen, a secretary general, 3 deputy secretaries-general, 18 members of a standing committee, and 93 directors.
 The 4 elected honorary chairmen were the Dalai Lama, the Panchen Lama, the Grand Lama of Inner Mongolia, and Venerable Master Hsu Yun.

 Statue of Rúyìlún Guanyin, also known as Cintāmaṇicakra, Tsz Shan Monastery, Hong Kong.

 Persecution during the Cultural Revolution

 Chinese Buddhism suffered extensive repression, persecution and destruction during the Cultural Revolution (from 1966 until Mao Zedong's death in 1976).
 Maoist propaganda depicted Buddhism as one of the four olds, as a superstitious instrument of the ruling class and as counter-revolutionary.
 Buddhist Clergy were attacked, disrobed, arrested and sent to camps.
 Buddhist writings were burned.
 Buddhist temples, monasteries and art were systematically destroyed and Buddhist lay believers ceased any public displays of their religion.